kostasmanionis/yaDeferred/README.md

 `yaDeferred.catch()`

-`then` is a direct call to the original promise catch method
+`catch` is a direct call to the original promise catch method